Hither Hills State Park Trails: Greater New York City

 The two developed areas of Allegany State Park, Red House and Quaker, make this the largest state park in New York.
 Both areas offer sand beaches, picnic areas, museums, biking and hiking trails.

-offer spectacular views of the surrounding mountains, forests and Red House Lake.
-Other features of The Red House Area include an historic tudor-style Administration Building, 5 miles of paved bike paths, boat and bike rentals, and a sandy beach for swimming and fishing.
+The Red House area, features the Art Roscoe Cross Country Ski Center with over 25 miles of multi-use trails that attract mountain bikers and equestrians in the summer and fall.
+These wide trails wind through mixed oak and hardwood old-growth forests and offer spectacular views of the surrounding mountains, forests and Red House Lake.
+The Red House Areaalso features an historic tudor-style Administration Building, 5 miles of paved bike paths, boat and bike rentals, and a sandy beach for swimming and fishing.

 New Jersey Bikes and Beaches Trails